Last Updated: 23-JAN-2018

 The THIRD area we are looking at is the Vail / Eastern Tucson, Arizona Metro area.
 I see some drawbacks of the Tucson area such as increased crime (select neighborhoods like most areas) and the concern with Mexico being 60 road miles away.

-We recently went out to the Tucson area for 10 days in APR/MAY 2016 to give the area a good look.
+We recently went out to the Tucson area for 10 days in APR/MAY 2016 and again in teh fall of 2017 to give the area a good look.
 I lived in Arizona back in 1984/1985 and was impressed with Arizona.

 SO WHY ST GEORGE